oecd/search-poc/README.md

 * thumbnail (to display something in the search results)
 * authors, publishers, speakers, hosts

+I have added an overarching property, `domain`, that can be `publications`, `official-documents`, `legal-instruments`, `data`, whatever we can think of.
+This can be exposed if we deem it to be useful.

 ## Index configuration

 This is not very straightforward, lots of trial and error.
 The user interface of the Azure portal is clunky.